jarun/buku/README.md

-      --shorten index|URL  fetch shortened url from tny.im service --expand index|URL   expand a tny.im shortened url --cached index|URL   browse a cached page from Wayback Machine --suggest            show similar tags when adding bookmarks --tacit              reduce verbosity, skip some confirmations
+      --shorten index|URL  fetch shortened url from tny.im service --expand index|URL   expand a tny.im shortened url --cached index|URL   browse a cached page from Wayback Machine --offline            add a bookmark without connecting to web --suggest            show similar tags when adding bookmarks --tacit              reduce verbosity, skip some confirmations
       --nostdin            do not wait for input (must be first arg)